-A Complete Guide to Buying a Bike for 2 year Old
+A Complete Guide to Buying a Balance Bike For a 2-Year-Old

-Here we’ll explore the options for these bikes and how the innovative designs can make it easier for your child to learn bike riding skills and experience a taste of independence necessary to help them grow.
+In this comprehensive buyer’s guide, we’ll explore the different features of these balance bikes and how their innovative design makes it easy for 2-year-old (and upwards) children to learn bike-riding skills and experience a taste of independence necessary for healthy growth and development.

 What is a Balance Bike?

 The balance bike has become a popular way to teach bike riding to kids.
 As the name suggests, they are bikes designed to help toddlers learn the art of balancing.
 Balance bikes are training bicycles that lack all the complex parts of a typical bicycle .i.e no drive train, no pedals, no chains, no gear shifters, and no brakes.